New Pitsligo: History

 The local area to the immediate south is rich with prehistory and historical features.
 There are found a number of prehistoric monuments including Catto Long Barrow, Silver Cairn and numerous tumuli.
 In that same vicinity of the Laeca Burn watershed is the point d'appui of historic battles between invading Danes and indigenous Picts.

 Pitsligo was an area originally owned by the Lords Pitsligo, however after the Jacobite rising of 1745 these lands were forfeited because of the last Lord's support for the losing side.
 Part of the estate eventually passed to William Forbes of Monymusk who founded the village of New Pitsligo on the site of the existing hamlet of Cyaak.
 The boundaries of the original hamlet run roughly from the woods, where the small stream runs through the village, north towards the Fraserburgh end of the village.
 However now the village as a whole is referred under this name.

 Recreation

 Although it is one of the bigger villages within the area, recreational facilities are limited.
 There is the village hall, which can be rented out to use for clubs and holds the long-standing Visual Arts Exhibition.

 There is a football pitch, situated next to Low Street, which has changing rooms on site.
 Also below there is a second field, which in years past has been used as a playing field for youngsters and was provided with goals including nets.
 However these no longer exist.
 There is a third, small football pitch in one of the fields behind the school, which has recently been upgraded.

-There are no tennis facilities, despite these existing in the nearby villages of Strichen and Longside which have smaller populations.

 There is a local Freemason's Lodge which is situated in School Street.
 Established in 1872.